HexxagonHTWG/Hexxagon/README.md

 Testing is done with ScalaTest.
 You can run the tests by the predefined run configurations in `.test` or by running `sbt test`.

+A push to master or dev will trigger a GitHub Action that will run the tests and build the project.

 ### Pushing to master

 Using `#major` or `#minor` in your commit message will trigger a corresponding version bump.
 Any commit to master will